Contact us at email@example.com if you are interested in bringing this exhibition, or others, to your institution.

 Impressionism and the Caribbean: Francisco Oller and His Transatlantic World situates Oller within a large artistic context, beginning with the exchange between Europe and the Caribbean in the eighteenth century.
 The Atlantic was painted and bridged throughout this era by such gifted artists as the Puerto Rican painter José Campeche, the Spanish court painter Luis Paret y Alcázar, and the Caribbean-based Italian painter Agostino Brunias.
 In the nineteenth century, Oller built on this established transatlantic trend by developing his unique brand of international modernism.
 Through approximately sixty paintings, this exhibition celebrates Oller’s important contributions to both the Paris avant-garde and the Puerto Rican school of painting within a larger artistic, geographic, and historical context.

-Edward J. Sullivan’s forthcoming book From San Juan to Paris and Back: Francisco Oller and Caribbean Art in the Era of Impressionism (2014–15) will accompany the exhibition.
+Edward J. Sullivan’s book From San Juan to Paris and Back: Francisco Oller and Caribbean Art in the Era of Impressionism (2014–15) accompanies the exhibition.

 This exhibition is organized by the Brooklyn Museum and co-curated by Richard Aste, Curator of European Art, Brooklyn Museum, and Edward J. Sullivan, Helen Gould Sheppard Professor of the History of Art, New York University.